radar/guides/patterns.md

 your gems, and guard yourself from potential bugs/failures in future releases by using `~>` instead of `>=` if at all possible.

+> If you're dealing with a lot of gem dependencies in your application, we
+> recommend that you take a look into [Bundler](http://gembundler.com) or
+> [Isolate](http://github.com/jbarnette/isolate) which do a great job of
+> managing a complex version manifest for many gems.

 ### Requiring RubyGems

+Summary: don't.

 This line...